top of page

 What is lacrosse?

 It is a mix of multiple sports.
 Often referred to as the fastest sport on two feet, lacrosse incorporates the use of a stick and goals similar to hockey, played on a field similar to soccer but with offensive and defensive principals similar to basketball.
 This can make the transition to lacrosse easier for girls who have played one of these sports.
-Some history on the game can be found here.
+Please visit USA Lacrosse for more details about the tradition, field maps, terminology and rules.

 Gear: